kdorff/retropie-romfilter/README.md

 The features I needed I knew how to develop with Groovy and Grails where I didn't feel confident I could do what I wanted this app to do in PHP or Python in someone else's project, given my level of experience in those languages (and lack of libraries?).
-And my my is better.
+And this search is amazing.

 ## Running on a RetroPie